Azure/reddog-aks-workshop/docs/monitoring.md

 ## Azure Monitor Requirements

-> Azure Monitor / Log Analytics Workspaceresource should reside in your resource group and in the same Azure region.
+> Azure Monitor / Log Analytics Workspace resource should reside in your resource group and in the same Azure region.

 ## Tasks: